 Threat intelligence information is often collected by security researchers and made accessible through public databases, proprietary solutions, or security communications outlets.
 It is used to enrich the understanding of possible threats and to inform responses.

-Teams need a real-time inventory of components and data in use, where those assets are located and what security measures are in use.
+Teams need a real-time inventory of components, credentials, and data in use, where those assets are located, and what security measures are in use.
 This inventory helps security teams track assets with known vulnerabilities.

 A real-time inventory enables security teams to gain visibility into asset changes.
 For example, getting alerts when assets are added with or without authorized permission, which can potentially signal a threat.

 Mitigation capabilities generally refer to technology to protect, detect, and respond to a certain type of threat, but can also refer to an organization’s security expertise and abilities, and their processes.
 Assessing your existing capabilities will help you determine whether you need to add additional resources to mitigate a threat.

 For example, if you have enterprise-grade antivirus, you have an initial level of protection against traditional malware threats.
 You can then determine if you should invest further, for example, to correlate your existing AV signals with other detection capabilities.